OfficeDev/teams-toolkit/templates/js/non-sso-tab-default-bot/tab/README.md

 ## Add Single Sign On feature

 Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
-Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high-level APIs.
+Teams Toolkit facilitates this interaction by abstracting some of the Microsoft Entra flows and integrations behind some simple, high-level APIs.
 This enables you to add single sign-on (SSO) features easily to your Teams application.

 Please follow this [document](https://aka.ms/teamsfx-add-sso-new) to add single sign on for your project.